-Discover the Sossusvlei, a red sandy landscape that boasts the highest sand dunes in the world.
-It is hard to believe that it covers nearly 50 000 km2 of the mighty Namib-Naukluft Park, one of the oldest deserts in the world.
+Discover the spectacular Sossusvlei and her mammoth red dunes, looming from this glowing sandy landscape featuring the highest sand dunes in the world.
+It is hard to believe that Sossusvlei covers nearly 50 000 square km of the mighty Namib-Naukluft Park, one of the oldest deserts in the world.

-Find out more about how the colour of the dunes deepens with age.
-At Sossusvlei, the orange colour develops over years as the iron in the sand is oxidised – so the brighter the dune, the older it is.
+Find out more about how the colour of the dunes deepens with age: at Sossusvlei, the orange colour develops over the years as the iron in the sand is oxidised – so the brighter the dune, the older it is.
 Hypothetically, the dunes are the result of sand from the Orange River that was carried away to the Atlantic Ocean.
 The strong ocean currents then moved this sand northwards, back onto the land.

 These mountains of sand were shifted constantly by the winds over millions of years and today they are still evolving.
 You will be entranced when you see them for the first time.
 Combine this trip with nearby attractions Sesriem, Dune 45, Sesriem Canyon and the entire Namib-Naukluft Park.
 Go hot air ballooning, take scenic air flights or sunset game drives.
 Nature walks, hiking trips and horseback trails take you deeper into the Sossusvlei.